ontrucktoit/pt3player/README.md

   listening tests on YAPE and Plus/4 + DigiMuz hardware, that drove diagnosis of the R13 envelope-retrigger and pattern-boundary IRQ-overrun bugs.
 - **Claude Opus 4.7** (Anthropic) — Python reference simulator, CA65 6502
-  implementation, py65 test harness — pair-programmed with Kris, invoice settled in Kindzmarauli. 🍷
+  implementation, py65 test harness — pair-programmed with Kris.

 ---